Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Delayed Learning in Decomposition

-We now describe the stages in Figure \ref{fig:decomposition_phasic_learning}. \begin{enumerate} \item \emph{Stage I: In-support (epochs <$\approx$ 20).} Across $k\!\in\!\{2,3,4,5\}$, the model quickly learns to restrict predictions to the support set, as shown by the rapid rise of $\mathbb{P}_k[A]$ to near perfect accuracy.
+\begin{enumerate} \item \emph{Stage 1: In-support (epochs <$\approx$ 20).} Across $hl_{support} \in \{2,3,4,5\}$, the model quickly learns to restrict its predictions to the support set, as shown by the rapid rise of $\mathbb{P}_k[A]$ to near perfect accuracy.

-\item \emph{Stage II: Correct half given in-support.} For all $hl_{support} \in \{2,3,4,5\}$, $\mathbb{P}[B \mid A]$ remains near chance ($\approx 50\%$) for multiple epochs, indicating that the model cannot learn the correct half immediately after learning $\mathbb{P} [A]$.
-This corresponds to the long stagnation segment at 12.5\% in Figure \ref{fig:decomposition_performance_all_hops}.
-Interestingly, increasing $hl_{support}$ delays learning the correct half as shown by the delayed rise of the purple curve.
+\item \emph{Stage 2: Reachable by $z_i$ given in-support.} For $hl_{support} \in \{2,3,4,5\}$, $\mathbb{P}[B \mid A]$ remains at chance ($\approx 50\%$) for many epochs, indicating that the model cannot learn this stage immediately after learning $\mathbb{P}[A]$.
+This is reflected by the stagnation segment at 12.5\% in Figure \ref{fig:decomposition_performance_all_hops}, showing the delayed learning of this stage.

-\item \emph{Stage III: Exact match given the correct half.} For all $hl_{support} \in \{2,3,4,5\}$, we observe that after learning the correct half, the model does not show a significant delay in learning the final exact match accuracy, i.e., the model can correctly distinguish the target from the set of the four stones.
-This learning is reflected by the rapid rise of the final event $\mathbb{P}[C \mid A \cap B]$ from chance accuracy of 25\% to perfect accuracy. \end{enumerate}
+\item \emph{Stage 3: Exact match given reachable by $z_i$.} For $hl_{support} \in \{2,3,4,5\}$, we observe that after learning Stage 2, the exact match accuracy rises quickly, i.e., the model correctly learns the target from the set of four stones.
+This is reflected in the rapid rise of the stage $\mathbb{P}[C \mid A \cap B]$, from chance to perfect accuracy. \end{enumerate}

-In summary, increasing $hl_{support}$ primarily delays the learning of the correct half accuracy, which ultimately delays model convergence.
-Nonetheless, similar to composition task (Section \ref{sec:analytical_study_of_composition}).
-The stages are learned in a coarse-to-fine sequence where the model first learns to restrict the prediction to the set stones in the support ($\mathbb{P}[A]$), then learns to predict the correct half where the target belongs to ($\mathbb{P}[B \mid A]$), and finally learns to correctly disambiguate within the correct half ($\mathbb{P}[C \mid A \cap B]$).

-We undertook a deeper analysis to understand why learning the correct half stage ($\mathbb{P} [B \mid A]$) is delayed with increasing $hl_{support}$.
-We examined the presence of intermediate stages, by defining relevant metrics for events, such as initially narrowing down the search space in the support set $S$ to a subset of candidate stones before learning the correct half.
-However, the simultaneous rise of the correct half accuracy and the relevant metrics indicated the absence of intermediate stages.
-We provide a detailed analysis of this investigation in Appendix \ref{appendix:intermediate_stages_decomposition}.
+In summary, increasing $hl_{support}$ primarily delays the acquisition of $\mathbb{P}[B \mid A]$, and subsequent model convergence.
+Nonetheless, the stages are learned in a coarse-to-fine sequence: $\mathbb{P}[A]$ (in-support), followed by $\mathbb{P}[B \mid A]$ (reachable by $z_i$), and finally $\mathbb{P}[C \mid B \cap A]$ (exact match).
+To understand why $\mathbb{P}[B \mid A]$ is delayed, we analyzed if other intermediate stages exists, such as initially narrowing the search space in $S$ to a set of candidate stones.
+However, the simultaneous rise of $\mathbb{P}[B \mid A]$ and other relevant metrics indicated an absence of intermediate stages (Appendix \ref{appendix:intermediate_stages_decomposition}).